ValentinPhB/QA-Tests-Debugs-GUDLFT-P11/README.md

 ### B) *Current repository*

 This repository contain 12 branches merged to main.
-It answer to [issues](https://github.com/OpenClassrooms-Student-Center/Python_Testing/issues), test the application (Unit test, integrations test, functionnals test and performance test) and add a "Display bord".
+It answer to [issues](https://github.com/OpenClassrooms-Student-Center/Python_Testing/issues), test the application (Unit test, integrations test, "functionnals" test and performance test) and add a "Display bord".
 After using this application, some more issues had to be patched.
 [Go to Branches Details](https://github.com/ValentinPhB/QA-Tests-Debugs-GUDLFT-P11/edit/main/README.md#5-branches-details).